How To Find A Rate Law

 2. The Integrated Rate Law Method: Connecting Concentration and Time

 The integrated rate law method involves monitoring the concentration of a reactant or product as a function of time.
-The integrated rate law is a mathematical expression that relates the concentration of a reactant or product to the time elapsed during the reaction.
+Practically speaking, the integrated rate law is a mathematical expression that relates the concentration of a reactant or product to the time elapsed during the reaction.
 The form of the integrated rate law depends on the reaction order.
 By comparing the experimental data to the integrated rate laws for different reaction orders, the correct rate law can be identified.

 Here's a step-by-step approach to using the integrated rate law method: